Behind The Hill

 Man always searched answers.

 At that time, men and women of faith said to hold the cure for all ills, to have the answers to all concerns.
-They were masters grasping knowledge from generation upon generation, and holders of a truth that ordinary mortals could only imagine without never understanding.
-Nowadays, they seem to have disappeared, thrown by the civilisation to obscurantism, remain there hidden from the gaze of the modern world.
+They were masters bearing knowledge from generations upon, holders of a truth that ordinary mortals could only imagine without never understanding.
+Today, they seem to have disappeared, thrown by the civilisation to obscurantism, remain there hidden from the gaze of the modern world.